the-real-i9/i9lyfe-server/README.md

 ## Intro

-i9lyfe is a full-fledged social media backend API built in Go.
+i9lyfe is a full-fledged social media API server built in Go.
 It supports all of the major social media application features with a scalable, production-grade arcitecture, serving as a foundation for building apps like Instagram, TikTok, or Facebook clones.

 ## Technologies and Tools